josephrhobbs/blog-builder/README.md

 ## Adding Pages

-Create a new page by creating a text file anywhere in `source/`.
+Create a new page by creating a Markdown file anywhere in `source/`.

+**Note**: all source files must have `md` extension or the Blog Builder will not recognize them.

 ```
 <name>